muskansawa/muskansawa/README.md

 - ⚡ Fun fact: ...
 -->

-👯 I’m looking to collaborate on IOT projects and technologies.
+👯 I’m looking to collaborate on  :<br>
+* IOT projects
+* Machine learning
+* Deep learning and neural networks
+* Image classification
+* Projects and initiatives for the betterment of the society and environment😄.

 <br>📫 How to reach me: muskaan.sawa@gmail.com